 - Post-doctoral fellows performing a specified research program

-- Physicians who are not involved in any direct patient care and do not have contact with patients.
-An official agreement signed by the faculty sponsor, the department chair, and the prospective J-1 scholar attests
+- Physicians offered a position listed above who are NOT involved in any direct patient care and do not have any form of contact with patients.
+A letter of offer or letter of invitation signed by the faculty sponsor, the department chair, and the prospective J-1 scholar attesting there will be no direct patient care or patient contact is required.
+A specific research program must be described in the letter of offer or invitation.

 The Department of State allows CU Denver to use the following titles when issuing J-1 scholar invitations: